-11.4.8 Collateral and Bad Debt Provisions
+13.4.8 Collateral and Bad Debt Provisions

 It is acceptable within the modelling to make allowance for collateral held against reinsurance contracts, in order to reduce RI credit risk.
 Managing agents should however take into account the nature of the collateral arrangement (e.g. funds withheld) and the form the collateral is held in (e.g. bank balances).
-Lloyd's view of the risks arising from collateral arrangements are detailed in Lloyd's Reinsurance Management and Control, and include but are not limited to:
+Lloyd's view of the risks arising from collateral arrangements are detailed in Lloyd's 'Principles for Doing Business' Principle 3 and include but are not limited to:

-- · dispute risk in accessing the funds, depending on the nature of the arrangement; and - impairment of collateral, depending on the form in which it is held
+- Dispute risk in accessing the funds, depending on the nature of the arrangement; and - Impairment of collateral, depending on the form in which it is held.